FunnelKit

 Your sales funnel should include three steps: checkout, one-click upsell, and thank-you page.

-Guide: For more details, check out our blog post “How to Customize WooCommerce Checkout Page.”
+Guide: You can check our guide on “How to Customize WooCommerce Checkout Page.”

-Move to the Products tab and click the ‘Add Product’ button.
+Go to the checkout step, move to the Products tab, and click the ‘Add Product’ button.
 Then, search for and select the product you want to add to the cart upon clicking the WooCommerce add-to-cart link.

 You can add as many products as you need using the same process.
 Finally, click “Add New” to add the product to the checkout.